brocgailit/transaction-browser/README.md

 ## Instructions for Demo
 1. From project root directory, run `npm install` to install all workspace dependencies.
 2. Run `npm run dev` to start backend and frontend workspaces in *Development* mode
+3. Open in your browser!
+URL is provided in terminal output, however should point to [http://localhost:5173](http://localhost:5173)

 ## Additional features
 ### Unit tests